211101-JWA/environment-setup/README.md

 A *package manager* is a command line tool that allows you to install and manage software.
 You can use a package manager to install most of the software listed here.

 The package manager that we'll be using for this guide is called "Chocolatey".
 It's a command-line installer for Windows, which means that you'll have to be running the command line or git bash as administrator in order to use this tool.
-You'll also need PowerShell v2+ (or a later version) installed.
+Chocolatey demands the following requirements:
+- Windows 7+ / Windows Server 2003+
+- PowerShell v2+ (minimum is v3 for install from this website due to TLS 1.2 requirement)
+- .NET Framework 4+ (the installation will attempt to install .NET 4.0 if you do not have it installed)(minimum is 4.5 for install from this website due to TLS 1.2 requirement)

 **Note**: If you are not running Windows and still want to use a package manager, feel free to do so.
 You'll have to, however, know how to use your package manager of choice as there won't be instructions provided here since there are many package managers available. **If you do not wish to use a package manager, please skip to method 2.**

 ### Step 1: Install Chocolatey

 In order to use Chocolatey, you'll first have to install it.
-This installation requires that you have PowerShell v2+ or later.

 Please refer to Chocolatey's installation instructions here: [Chocolatey's official website](https://chocolatey.org/install).
 Once on the installation page, complete step 2.